gaming09/amcrest-ptz-bridge/README.md

-# Amcrest PTZ Bridge
+# Amcrest PTZ Bridge - *VibeCoded*

 Amcrest PTZ Bridge exposes the local Dahua DVRIP pan and tilt controls of an Amcrest SmartHome camera as a small ONVIF service that Frigate can use.
 Video and audio continue to flow directly between the camera and Frigate/go2rtc; this container handles movement commands only.
+I absolutely hate the amcrest smarthome app and want to use it as little as possible so i wanted all ptz controls through frigate so i vibecoded this.
+It doesnt reach out to the internet, it doesnt send creds anywhere.

 The project is designed for one camera per container instance.
 Install another instance with a different name and host port for each additional camera.